 Later that year a Minneapolis real estate speculator named Burdick bought land along the Ottertail River near the falls, which had been named for a man who had financed an exploration trip to the region 15 years earlier.
 Burdick began promoting the area and selling land to settlers.
 In 1872 the town of Fergus Falls was incorporated.
 The new town already had two bridges across the river, a flour mill, a bank, two general stores, several churches, one doctor, and eight lawyers.
 Perhaps the heavy legal presence is what led the town to be designated the county seat that same year.

-Lar's father, Johannes, settled with his younger son, Mathias, on Mathias' farm.
-Some time before 1875, Johannes remarried to a woman named Inga.
+Some time before 1875, Lars' father Johannes remarried to a woman named Inga.
 Twenty years younger than her husband, Inga was born around 1838 in Norway.
+By 1884, Mathias officially owned Johannes' farm.

-Mathias married Mina Mikkelson Brotten on September 29, 1877.
-Mina was born on March 4, 1859 in Norway.
-Not surprisingly considering her patronymic, her father's name was Michael Brotten.
+Mathias married Mina Mikkelsdatter Braaten on September 29, 1877.
+Mina was born on March 4, 1859 in Hamar parish, Hedmark County, Norway, which is, roughly speaking, about ten miles east of the Morud bruk.
+Not surprisingly considering her patronymic, her father's name was Mikkel (Michael) Braaten, and the family may have been related to E. A. Braaten, who owned quite a bit of land around Spring Lake in south-central Aurdal Township in the 1880s.
 Their son John Alfred Halden was born on December 17, 1878 on the farm in Fergus Falls Township.
-Their second son, Karl Halden, was born in April 1880.
-A daughter, Ida M. Halden, was born in November 1881.
-A third son, Leonard Halden, was born in February 1884, and their last child, Emma Louisa (or Louisa Emma) Halden, was born on January 14, 1891.
+Their second son, Karl Mathias Halden, was born on April 9, 1880.
+A daughter, Ida Mathilde Halden, was born on November 11, 1881.
+A third son, Leonard M. Halden, was born on February 13, 1884, and their last child, Emma Louise (or Louise Emma) Halden, was born on January 14, 1891.

-Arne P. Kvern married Olina Haugen from over in Aurdal Township in around 1884.
-Olina was born February 22, 1866 in Minnesota.
+Arne P. Kvern married the much younger Olina Haugen from over in Aurdal Township in around 1883.
+Olina was born February 22, 1866 in Faribault, Rice County, Minnesota.
 Her parents were Halvor O. Haugen, born around 1832, and his wife Karen, born around 1834, both in Norway.
-The Haugens claimed 160 acres in Section 21 (the northwest quarter).
+The Haugens had 160 acres in Section 21 (the northwest quarter) of Aurdal Township in 1884, but Arne may have met Olina as a little girl when he was living in Rice County in the 1870s.
 Arne and Olina's first child was Paul Kvern, born April 26, 1885.
-They had a son Helmer H. Kvern in March 1887 and a daughter Ella A. Kvern in November 1889.
+They had a son Helmer H. Kvern on March 22, 1887, and they may have had a daughter named Ella A. Kvern in November 1889.

 Meanwhile, down in Goodhue County, the Swedish immigrant Johan Peter Johannesson (now known as John P. Johnson) and his wife Sarah had settled in what was then Grant Township in around 1870.
 Its name was changed to Welch in 1872 to honor Major Abraham Edwards (or Edward) Welch, of Red Wing, who died in the Civil War.
 The township is notable for its many "Indian mounds", the remains of towns, forts, and ceremonial locations built along the Cannon River by a considerable population of Native Americans before the "Great Dying".
 Coincidentally, its first white inhabitant's name may also have been Johnson--the Methodist Episcopal minister J. C. Johnson, who settled there in 1855.
 That Johnson reported that there were still many Dakota people in the area at that time.